The Streamr Community Fund — you take the wheel!

 Show me the DATA!

-Funds will be available in Streamr’s cryptocurrency $DATA and allocated by elected administrators to support project’s aligned with our aims.
+Funds are available in Streamr’s cryptocurrency $DATA and allocated by elected administrators to support project’s aligned with our aims.
 The total initial endowment of the fund will be 2,000,000 in $DATA.

 This endowment is expected to last at least one year from the start of the fund (price fluctuations may initiate replenishment of the fund).
 Streamr is committed to keep the fund going for several years if it proves successful (as deemed by Streamr) in its first year.